Where to stay in Barcelona: The best districts and hotel tips!

 But over the last few years, many young start-ups have begun to settle in Poblenou.
 The founders of Sónar Festival also started organizing their annual music festival here.

 One of Barcelona’s universities has its campus in Poblenou, and there are several independent theaters, alternative bars and restaurants, and popular clubs such as Razzmatazz.

-My tip: Poblenou is my personal favorite.
-If I was looking for a hotel, I’d look here.
+Our tip: Poblenou is our personal favorite.
+If we were looking for a hotel, We’d look here.
 Even if it means staying a little further away from the Old Town, you’ll get a more authentic experience of the young, real Barcelona here.

 Pro of staying in Poblenou: